marnixkoops/hyperscale/README.md

 `hyperscale` mainly solves the bottleneck in recommender systems; querying recommendations fast at scale.

 When the number of items is large, scoring and ranking all combinations is computationally expensive. `hyperscale` implements Approximate Nearest Neighbors (ANN) in high-dimensional space for fast (embedding) vector similarity search and maximum inner-product search (recommendation).
-This algorithm is computationally efficient and able to produce microsecond response-times across millions of vectors.
+This algorithm is computationally efficient and able to produce microsecond response-times across millions of items.

 `hyperscale` can be used in combination with any (embedding) vector-based model.
 It is easy to scale up recommendation or vector similarity search without increasing engineering complexity.
 Simply extract the trained embeddings and feed them to `hyperscale` to handle querying.